Log cabin potential.

 Blocked by cobwebs and covered in raccoon dropping (as was most of the interior.)

-To the right is the log structure, to the left an interior wall of the dog-trot section.
+To the left is the log structure, to the right an interior wall of the dog-trot section.

 At the very top you can just see going of to the left another set of steps and a small white door.